WheeskyJack/alertmanager-docker-compose/README.md

-# alertmanager-docker-compose : alertmanager setup for local and exploration
+# alertmanager-docker-compose : alertmanager setup for local tests and exploration of features

 ## How-to
 1. cd docker-compose